TA-Softies/ta-wiki/Technical Guides/misc/reimaging-guide.md

 If you cannot find the Clonezilla USB or SATA adapter, inform any Software FU member.

 2. **Connect the Drive**
-   - Power off the Reimaging Station if it's currently running
-   - Connect the lab SSD to the SATA adapter
+   - Connect the lab PC SSD to the SATA adapter
    - Ensure the connection is secure

 <!-- TODO: Add image showing SATA connection -->